-An additional feature to the product would be the measurement of pollution levels in the water.
-With this feature the product could monitor the quality of the water body it is placed, giving statistics on how the use of the product affects the aquatic environment.
+An optimal addition to the product would be the measurement of pollution levels in the water.
+With this feature it could demonstrate to the user the evolution of pollution levels over time and it could still suspend the system if the pollution levels reach a predefined minimum.

-Another addition to the product would be the option of using waste collection containers capable of filtering oil from the water and even capturing microplastics.
+Another addition to the product would be the option of using waste collection containers capable of filtering oil from the water and even capturing micro plastics.